brianneisler/evolution-drone/README.md

 ## Download Source

-The source is available for download from [GitHub](https://github.com/bneisler/node-evolution-drone)
+The source is available for download from [GitHub](https://github.com/bneisler/evolution-drone)

 ## Install

-For node js, you can install using Node Package Manager [npm](https://www.npmjs.org/package/node-evolution-drone)
+For node js, you can install using Node Package Manager [npm](https://www.npmjs.org/package/evolution-drone)

-    npm install node-evolution-drone
+    npm install evolution-drone

 ## Usage